Get out your pencils and notebooks, class. It’s time for Anatomy Lesson One: Structure of a Functional Garden.

 Life does not occur in isolation

 Other interconnected elements contribute to landscape structure, just as tendons, ligaments, and fascia contribute to ours.
 A single tree in a sea of lawn will not attract and support nearly the number of species that a grouping of trees, shrubs, and smaller plants will, nor will it create the same amount of interest for us.
-Beneath trees (but not too close to trunks) grow shrubs and perennials that will provide vertical connections.
-This creates a naturalistic effect and provides safe cover for feeding, resting, or wandering wildlife.
-Nature likes to get all tangled up so that order looks like chaos, so don’t be afraid to grow plants fairly close together.
+Beneath trees (but not too close to trunks) grow shrubs and perennials—in a layered effect—that will provide vertical connections.
+This creates a natural look and provides safe cover for feeding, resting, or wandering wildlife.
+Nature likes to get all tangled up so that order looks a bit chaotic, so don’t be afraid to grow plants fairly close together.

 Non-living elements, like arbors, trellises, water features, snags, nest boxes and—dare I say—spider webs, can add to the skeletal framework of the garden and provide ecological function, such as by supporting vines.
 I’m currently training a lovely pink-flowered, fuzzy-leaved native honeysuckle (Lonicera hispidula) on a trellis that obscures the compost bins under our deck, and I have big plans for its orange cousin, Lonicera ciliosa, to adorn a yet-to-be-built trellis (aka Spouse Project) outside our new “catio.”
 I predict that the bees and hummingbirds will be very pleased with these vines (as will the bird-watching cats).
 Keep manmade elements to a minimum and keep them simple to achieve a sense of flow and to complement—not overpower—the plants.